Gut Health

 How To Keep Your Gut Fungus-Friendly

-The best way to avoid fungal imbalances is to follow recommendations that encourage good gut bacteria.
+The best way to avoid fungal imbalances is to follow recommendations encouraging good gut bacteria.

-Eat plenty of fruit, vegetables and whole grains.
-Avoid refined foods, sugar, artificial ingredients (food additives and chemicals) and excessive amounts of alcohol.
+Eat plenty of fruit, vegetables, and whole grains.
+Avoid refined foods, sugar, artificial ingredients (food additives and chemicals), and excessive alcohol.
+Not surprisingly, these dietary recommendations can also support healthy levels of good probiotic bacteria and a microbe called blastocystis.

 Chronic stress can also substantially disrupt the myco- and microbiomes.
-If you suffer with stress you might like to follow Professor Ghannoum’s example and practice yoga and mindful breathing every day.
+If you suffer from stress, you might like to follow Professor Ghannoum’s example and practice yoga and mindful breathing daily.

-Another idea is to look for probiotics that contain yeast cultures as well as bacteria.
+Another idea is to look for probiotics that contain yeast cultures and bacteria.
 Most probiotic supplements contain only bacteria.

 ComfortPro